TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 The following examples require the system extension :ref:`fluid_styled_content <fsc:start>`.

-It can be via installed via composer with:
+It can be installed via Composer with:

 .. code-block:: console